Data Loggers Assist Curators with Protecting Their Collections

 Who Gets Alarms and How?

 Alarm generation is one of the most important factors to consider: do you want a data logger that indicates an alarm by LED or do you need the system to send out email warnings?
 Many data logger models support several alarm capabilities so you can choose how you want to receive alerts, such as emails or SMS messages on your mobile device, an indicator light, or a local audible alert.
 All considered, the most effective alarm type is the one you’re sure will go to the right people and be immediately acted upon.

 Configuration, Reporting, & Analysis Software:

 - Configuring and naming sensors

-- Automatically updating site data to a data file or database
+- Automatically updating site data to data files or database

 - Generating reports presenting the data

 Sophisticated software packages specifically for these kinds of applications such as DARCA Heritage supplied with the Eltek data loggers allow users to segregate loggers by area and create pictorial representation to track readings by room.
 This allows users to get a highly accurate environmental profile to aid long-term preservation.
 This way all data collected is made as meaningful as possible to the museum.